 Why not learn how to make the "Tarta de Santiago" with Sean & Angie since this year (and next year extended because of Covid) is the Holy Year Xacobeo 2021-2022.
 The Holy year only occurs when the day of Saint James, 25th of July falls on a Sunday.
 One of the oldest recipes in Galicia, Spain dating as far back as 1577!
 It was called previously the "Torta Real" or "Bizcocho de Almendra".
 Some stories say that it was made as a gift for noble pilgrims that arrived in Santiago after walking the Camino de Santiago.
 In May 2010, the European Union gave Tarta de Santiago PGI (Protected Geographical Indication) status within Europe.
 To qualify, the cake must be made in the Autonomous Region of Galicia and contain at least 33% almonds, excluding the base.
 We will be making it at home with 100% Almond meal!
 Learn more about the history of this amazing almond cake, which is quite easy to make, naturally gluten free, and is so delicious!
 Perfectly paired with the Orujo de Galicia Liqueur (or also called Aguardiente - Fire Water!).
 We will also talk about the Camino de Santiago and the tradition of how the Pilgrims enter Santiago Cathedral through the Holy Door, and the Botafumeiro (Huge Incense Burner) that is swung by the priest during mass.
 Ingredients - Shopping list if you want to cook along with us: - 200gr.
 Almond meal (We will be using Marcon Almond that has been pre-ground into almond meal.
 Any type of Almond meal will be good.
 You can look for a BIO even as we are using Bioterra) - 200gr.
 Sugar (White sugar) - Lemon zest (1 lemon use the zest, we are using Galician Lemons of course which is abundant here!) - 4 eggs (We are using Pazo de Vilane Galician-manor free-range eggs) - Icing Sugar - Optional: Cinnamon (We like the flavour with lemon only as it almond flavour comes out more, if you like a bit of cinnamon you can add) - Optional: Orujo de Galicia (You can add 1 shot of Galicia Liqueur “licor de hierbas” or another liqueur, we are going to taste apart from the cake, and we like the cake with only the lemon to taste the almond meal) PREPARATION/ELABORATION: 1.
 In a bowl put in the almond meal, sugar and lemon zest, then add each eggs one by one mixing them well, but not beating we do not want air to get into the mixture, just to mix everything together.
 2. .Put a bit of butter at the bottom of the cake pan (or none if non-stick pan).
 3. Pour the cake mixture in the pan and even out the mixture.
 4. Bake at 180 C for about 35 minutes approx. 5.
 Take out of the baking pan and wait about 10-15 mins. to cool, then you can decorate by sprinkling the icing sugar over the St. James Cross Stencil on top of the cake.
 (I will post the St. James Stencil that you can print and cut out in the Virtualtrips Voyagers Facebook page.)
 KITCHEN UTENSILS AND EQUIPMENT: - Mixing Bowl - Whisk or Spatula - Fine grater (for the lemon zest) - Small bowls if you want each ingredient separate at the start - Round Cake pan (22-23cm in diametres) - St. James Stencil (You can print from my post in the Virtualtrips Voyagers Facebook group) - Oven NOTE: This recipe is Gluten-Free.

 Get ready for something special.
-We're travelling to Galicia with no passport, no plane ticket and no luggage.
-And yet you'll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing guide.
+We’re travelling to Galicia with no passport, no plane ticket and no luggage.
+And yet you’ll experience all the sights, sounds and stories with just your laptop, favorite snack and an amazing content creator.

-The tour will last about 45 mins and will be live-streamed by your guide directly from Galicia.
+The tour will last about 45 mins and will be live-streamed by your content creator directly from Galicia.
 Forget about slideshows or pre-recorded videos, this is a live broadcast and anything can happen!

 Reserve your spot by selecting a time to book.
 Once done, you’ll be able to see your reservations on your Trips page and we’ll send you an email confirmation with a link to join the tour.